oVirt/ovirt-imageio/docs/development.md

     tox -l

+## The test images

+The test images are created automatically when running "make check".
+If you want to create them without running "make check", run:

+    make images

+To delete the test images run:

+    make clean-images

 ## Using local qemu builds

 Some tests run qemu-kvm or qemu-nbd.
 To run qemu or qemu-nbd built from